remix-run/react-router/docs/Introduction.md

 # Introduction

-React Router is a powerful routing library built on top of [React](http://facebook.github.io/react/) that helps you add new screens and flows to your application incredibly quickly, all while keeping the URL in sync with what's being displayed on the page.
+One App Router is a powerful routing library built on top of [React](http://facebook.github.io/react/) that helps you add new screens and flows to your application incredibly quickly, all while keeping the URL in sync with what's being displayed on the page.

-To illustrate the problems React Router is going to solve for you, let's build a small application without it.
+To illustrate the problems One App Router is going to solve for you, let's build a small application without it.
 We will be using [ES6/ES2015 syntax and language features](https://github.com/lukehoban/es6features#readme) throughout the documentation for any example code.

-### Without React Router
+### Without One App Router

 ```js
 import React from 'react'